 Relocation Matters

-When one parent wants to move with the children — whether to another town, interstate, or overseas — it can raise difficult questions about care arrangements and the child’s best interests.
-At Wallen Family Law, our Wollongong and St George (South Sydney) family lawyers provide clear advice and compassionate guidance on relocation matters.
+When one parent wishes to relocate with children — whether within Australia or overseas — it can raise complex questions about care arrangements and a child’s best interests.
+Wallen Family Law provides clear, compassionate advice to parents across Sydney and the Northern Beaches, including Greater South Sydney and Wollongong, on relocation matters.

-We help parents understand their rights, negotiate workable solutions, and, if necessary, represent them in Court proceedings.
+We assist parents to understand their rights, negotiate practical outcomes and, where required, provide focused representation in court proceedings.

 How our family lawyers can support you